AEminium/AeminiumBenchmarks/README.txt

 Jacobi: Iterative mesh relaxation with barriers: 100 steps of nearest neighbor averaging on 1024x1024 matrices of doubles.

+LUD: Decomposition of 2048x2048 matrices with a 16 block size.

 KDTree: finds the closest point to each existing point of the set in a 10000000 random-element KD-tree.
 (Threshold 100)